A Complicated Story of Terror and Pride

 Do you check your social media feeds throughout the day and well into the evening?
 Do you do this every single day, in good times and bad?
 I do, because while my passport signifies that I live in the United States, my heart most definitely resides in Israel.

 During quieter times my phone notifications tend to focus on political and cultural news.
-Over the last few weeks, unfortunately, it has been filled with news of terror attacks.
+Unfortunately for the last few years, it has been filled with news of terror attacks.
 As I read about each stabbing, each shooting, each Molotov cocktail that is thrown at innocents and the occasional rocket launch that’s tossed in for good measure my mind reflects on the who, what, and where.
 Most especially the where, did the attack (or thwarted attack) occur in an area I have visited?
 Was a soldier, older person, mother, father, teenager, or child injured or killed this time (God forbid)?

 You see, the violent attacks on Israelis are not selective, they are aimed at the entire population and while my immediate family and I are not in the direct line of fire, we are still very much experiencing the fear, pain, and ultimate determination of the Jewish people in Israel.
 The terrorism inflicted on the Jewish people in their homeland is a terror inflicted on all Jews, and indeed on all peace loving people.
 The story of Israel is the story of my ancestors and my extended family.
 It is an ancient and very modern tale with twists and turns, happy parts and very dark, painful sections.